RavenSpear/Raspi-GBA/README.md

 # Raspi-GBA
-A baremetal GBA simulator for Raspi4B.
+A baremetal GBA simulator for Raspi4B (In-progress).